RobHolme/HL7-Powershell-Module/readme.md

 __-LiteralPath <string[]>__: Same as -Path, only wildcards are not expanded.
 Use this if the literal path includes a wildcard character you do not intent to expand.

+__-RemoveAllRepeats__: Delete all repeats identified, Defaults to only deleting the first occurrence if this switch is not set.

 __-ItemPosition <string[]>__: A string identifying the location of the item in the HL7 message you wish to  delete the value for.
 Provide a list of items to identify more than one location to delete.

-### Parameter Examples
+ItemPosition Examples:
 * `-ItemPosition PID` All PID segments
 * `-ItemPosition PID-3` The 3rd PID field. .
 * `-ItemPosition PID-3,PID-4,NK1-2` deletes the calues for PID-3, PID-4 and NK-2.
 * `-ItemPosition PID-3[1]` The value of the 3rd PID field, but for only the first occurrence of PID-3 (assuming PID-3 is a list)
 * `-ItemPosition PID-3.1.1` The value for the first sub-component of the first component of the 3rd field of the PID segment.
-* `-RemoveAllRepeats` Delete all repeats identified, Defaults to only deleting the first occurrence if this switch is not set.

 ## Split-HL7BatchFile
 Splits a HL7 batch file into a speperate file per HL7 message